boltops-tools/ufo/lib/ufo/help/ship.md

 Note, if the docker container's name is web then the `--elb` flag defaults to true automatically.

+If you need to create a network load balancer with pre-allocated EIPs, you can use `--elb-eip-ids`, example:

+    ufo deploy hi-web --elb-eip-ids eipalloc-a8de9ca0 eipalloc-a8de9ca0

 More info available at the [load balancer docs](http://ufoships.com/docs/load-balancer/).

 ### Deploying Task Definition without Docker Build